RaksaOC/Dart-Clinic/README.md

 ### Seed Credentials & Data

 The project reads and writes JSON documents in `lib/db/`.
 Sample data covers managers, doctors, patients, rooms, appointments, prescriptions, and admissions.
-Every service writes back through its repository, so changes made at runtime persist to disk.
+Services write back via repositories, so changes made at runtime persist to disk.
+Passwords are hashed in the JSON files; use the plaintext values below to log in.

 | Role    | Name          | Email                   | Password   |
 | ------- | ------------- | ----------------------- | ---------- |